dcsil/CSC491/presentations/storytelling.md

 The poet laureate Randall Jarrell, describes a story as being a chain of events that begins at one place and ends at another “without any essential interruption.”

-Mark Twain, a famour author, agreed.
+Mark Twain, a famous author, agreed.
 His first rule of writing was “that a tale shall accomplish something and arrive somewhere.”

 ---